 About HighlandsGeneral History of the Community

 Highlands School District is a merger of the townships of Fawn and Harrison and the boroughs of Brackenridge and Tarentum.
 The area comprises about twenty-two square miles and has a population of approximately 28,000.
-It is located in the northeastern corner of Allegheny County along the Allegheny River about twenty miles from Pittsburgh.
+It is located in the northeastern corner of Allegheny County along the Allegheny River, about twenty miles from Pittsburgh.
 The area was once highly industrialized, and is near some of the finest research establishments in the world.
 Living costs are moderate in comparison with larger cities.
 This region is urban yet in many ways rural; portions are wooded, others very thickly populated.
-The rolling hills, fine shopping centers, recreational areas and friendly people make Highlands School District a fine place in which to work, live, and raise a family.
+The rolling hills, local businesses, health care facilities, recreational areas and friendly people make Highlands School District a fine place in which to work, live, and raise a family.
 Highlands School District is within commuting distance of the Penn State Center at New Kensington, the Community College of Allegheny County in Monroeville, and numerous major colleges and universities in the Pittsburgh area.

 The history of the area comprising the Highlands School District and the surrounding communities is rich, interesting, and exciting.
 Before the coming of the white settlers, the territory in the area surrounding Tarentum was inhabited by the Delaware and Shawnee Indians.
 In the first part of the 18th century, Peter Chartiers, a French-Indian trader, established a trading post for a time near the mouth of Bull Creek.
 A block house was later built in this vicinity by Captain Robert Orr.
 In 1797 Felix Negley, a white settler, built the first permanent residence in Tarentum.
 Negley also utilized Bull Creek, building a saw mill and a grist mill in the area.
 At approximately the same time, a settler by the name of William Owens was settling in the vicinity of Natrona.
 Apparently, Indians still lived in the area at this time as records indicate that he was on intimate terms with them.
 This area today is part of Harrison Township.
 Also, at approximately the same time, Ezekial Miller settled with his family in the area of Millerstown, presently located in Fawn Township.